CossackPyra/XtremePush_Android/readme.md

 ##How to start Inbox activity

-if you want to start Inbox activity, you should use the following code snippet(activity must be registred in manifest file)
+if you want to start Inbox activity, you should use the following code snippet(activity must be registered in manifest file)

  		startActivity(this, XPushLogActivity.class);
  --->

 ## Appendix A: Getting an API Key for Google Cloud Messaging <a name="keys"></a>
 To integrate XtremePush with an Android app you need to upload your GCM API key to your app dashboard on xtremepush.com.
-This is because to send push notifications to Android devices, you need to set up a Google API Project, enable the GCM service and otain an API key for it.
+This is because to send push notifications to Android devices, you need to set up a Google API Project, enable the GCM service and obtain an API key for it.
 In this section we will summarise the main steps involved.
-You can also find Google's own guide to setting up a Google API Project and otaining an API key for the GCM service [here](http://developer.android.com/google/gcm/gs.html).
+You can also find Google's own guide to setting up a Google API Project and obtaining an API key for the GCM service [here](http://developer.android.com/google/gcm/gs.html).

 The first step is to:
 - Go to: https://console.developers.google.com/